Arin0402/Data-structures-and-Algorithms/22_CRT/Day 9.md

     - It is a keyword

-    - we make function inline to avoid the functoin calls and returns inorder to save memory and time.
+    - we make function inline to avoid the functoin calls and returns, inorder to save memory and time.
 When we use inline keyword at starting of any function, then the compiler at the compile time places the code of inline function at its declaration

     - It is like macros in c. a macro is a preprocessor directive that allows you to define a piece of code that can be reused throughout your program.
 Macros are typically defined using the #define preprocessor directive and can take parameters.